Holly-Transport/coffee_chat/_sources/README.md

-The craziest thing is that the output (maps, charts) will look a little different everytime (!), but the numerical results will generally be consistent.
-No, wait, the crazier thing is how the OpenAI API combines its own knowledge -- in this case, the names of EU countries and the Starbucks brand color -- with our metadata to generate a response.
-Wow.
+The craziest thing is how the OpenAI API combines its own knowledge -- in this case, the names of EU countries and the Starbucks brand color -- with our metadata to generate a response.
+When it works -- wow.

 As a next step, I am applying these techniques to project data -- including multiple datasets -- to see how we may expedite our data exploration work.
 Meanwhile, comments and feedback welcome!